-Whether it is code transparency, data ownership, Integrated Development Environment (IDE) interoperability, API connectivity, hidden costs, or vendor lock-ins, there are many restrictions when using a low-code platform.
+Whether it is code transparency, data ownership, Integrated Development Environment (IDE) interoperability, API connectivity, hidden costs, or vendor lock-ins, there are many restrictions when using a No-code platform.
 In modern application development plans, vendor selection is a complex decision making process.

 While many low-code platforms claim to have features such as “No vendor lock-in”, export to external IDEs, custom integrations, and no extra cost for additional features, in reality, there are many restrictions you may have to work around.
 When selecting a low-code platform, it is important to know the scope and restrictions involved.
 The following will help you understand whether a low-code platform is truly open: